iahmed0/SU-LOSP.github.io/_analyses/julius_caesar/index.md

 > Portia is Brutus' harlot, not his wife {:title="Julius Caesar, Act 2, Scene 1" .highlight}

-Using a tool called WordHoard, we can view the words that appear in Julius Caesar more or less than would be expected, compared to the rest of Shakespeare's plays.
+Using a cool tool called WordHoard, we can view the words that appear in Julius Caesar more or less than would be expected, compared to the rest of Shakespeare's plays.
 The words in black appear more frequently in Julius Caesar than in other plays; words in grey appear less frequently.